nestjs/docs.nestjs.com/content/recipes/crud.md

 }
 ```

 > warning **Notice** Primary columns persist in the resource response object whether they were requested or not.
-In our case it's an `id` column.
+In our case, it's an `id` column.

 The complete list of query params and filter operators could be found in the project's [WiKi](https://github.com/nestjsx/crud/wiki/Requests).

 #### Relations

 Another feature that is worth mentioning is relations.
-You can specify in your CRUD controller the list of entity's relations which are allowed to be fetch within your API calls:
+You can specify in your CRUD controller the list of entity's relations which are allowed to fetch within your API calls:

 ```typescript
 @Crud({